bootstrap-vue/bootstrap-vue/src/components/table/README.md

 be called when the `filter` prop is a falsey value.

 The display of the `empty-filter-text` relies on the truthiness of the `filter` prop.

-**Deprecation Notice:** Passing a filter function via the `filter` prop is deprecated and should be avoided.
-Use the `filter-function` prop instead.

 ### Filter events